ValidVibe/base-/README.md

 ## 🏆 Bug Bounty
 Security researchers who responsibly disclose vulnerabilities are eligible for bounty rewards.
 Submit findings to security@yourprotocol.xyz with a detailed reproduction.
 Critical issues are prioritized within 24 hours.

+## ⬆️ Upgradability
+Core contracts use the UUPS proxy pattern via OpenZeppelin.
+Upgrade authority is controlled by a multi-sig with a timelock delay.
+Storage layout is carefully maintained across upgrades to prevent slot collision.